Technology

 Devices exchange connection information

-Through signaling, both sides learn how they might be able to reach each other.
+Through signaling, both sides learn where they can reach each other.

 Media access is granted locally